-In 2019, we sang both a Vespers service and an English Choral Evensong over the course of our week together.
-Since then for a few reasons we've been unable to repeat that - until this year!
-We'll be travelling to St. Paul's Cathedral in downtown London to perform an English cathedral choir style Evensong service on Friday, May 19th.
-There is such a wealth of English Renaissance music that would be approriate for such an event, but our goal will be to sing the Magnificat and Nunc dimittis from William Byrd'sGreat Service, one of the masterpieces of the English cathedral choir repertoire.
-We will of course also perform Responses, a psalm, and an anthem.
+In 2023 we travelled to St. Paul's Cathedral in downtown London to perform an English cathedral choir style Evensong service on Friday, May 19th.
+We sang the Magnificat and Nunc dimittis from William Byrd'sGreat Service, one of the masterpieces of the English cathedral choir repertoire.

 Final course concert

 The culmination of any CRMSS week is the final public concert given by the participants.
-It is during this concert that we showcase all the different sorts of music that has gone on over the course of the week, including all of our different ensembles: tutti, chamber choirs, small groups, and soloists.
-We are overjoyed that St. Paul's Catherdal has agreed to host us this year, and look forward to offering this concert to the public.
+It is during this concert that we showcase all the different sorts of music that have gone on over the course of the week, including all of our different ensembles: tutti, chamber choirs, small groups, and soloists.
+St. Paul's Catherdal hosted this concert us in 2023.

 Daily evening church services